NREL/OpenStudio-user-documentation/docs/next_steps/CreatingYourModel.md

 <iframe width="640" height="360" src="http://www.youtube.com/embed/NRo9k0Rjfw8?rel=0&start=57&end=166&autoplay=0" frameborder="0" allowfullscreen></iframe>

-*Above: The video above provides an introduction to the grid view provide for refrigeration.*
+*Above: The video above provides an introduction to the grid view provide for refrigeration.*In the initial release of the grid view, no provision was made to delete a case or walk in; they must be must be assigned to a rack, and deleted from the layout view.
+This functionality omission will be corrected in the next OpenStudio release.

 ## VRF Systems